 Chris Mullineux joined the venture in May 2002 straight out of Stellenbosch University and was quickly joined by his American assistant (cum fiancé), Andrea.
 Although still a novice, Chris has a passion for the vineyards, seeing himself as a winegrower rather than winemaker – a concept rather alien at the time in the Cape.
-That philosophy was perpetuated after the departure of the Mullineux’s, through the brief tenure of Callie Louw (who is now installed at Porcelain Mountain in the Swartland) and onto the current incumbents, Rebecca Tanner and Paul Nicholls – but of them below.
+That philosophy was perpetuated after the departure of the Mullineux’s, through the brief tenure of Callie Louw (who is now installed at Porcelain Mountain in the Swartland) and then onto Rebecca Tanner and Paul Nicholls, who arrived here in 2010.

 So, between 2005 and 2010, this remote farm, some 100km north of Cape Town quickly became one of the most talked about projects in the Cape wine industry.
 This had nothing to do with any public relations spin, but purely on the adopted principles of organic farming and the quality of the wines that began to emerge from the cellar.
 In addition, their own biodiversity programme saw them installed as one of the Cape’s first recognised exponents of the scheme.
 Even fellow Master of Wine (and natural cynic) Tim Atkin was convinced enough to write ‘I’d go far as to say that this is one of the most exciting new wineries I’ve come across in the past decade’ following a visit to the farm in April 2006.